Capabilities - Engineering Support

 System Safety Engineering

-Safety Research Corporation of America (SRCA) has provided and continues to provide Systems Safety Engineering services for clients involved with aircraft build and modification efforts.
-This qualitative discipline ensures aeronautical platforms are developed / modified in accordance with with safety processes “as mandated” by either the FAA and / or DoD and in particular following tenets of MIL-STD-882E; System Safety, Aerospace Recommended Procedures (ARP) 4761; Guidelines and Methods for Conducting the Safety Assessment Processes on Civil Airborne Systems and Equipment, Various Advisory Circulars regarding System Safety Analysis and Assessment for Part’s 23 and 25 certified aircraft, and others
+Safety Research Corporation of America (SRCA) provides Systems Safety Engineering services for clients involved with aircraft build and modification efforts.
+This qualitative discipline ensures aeronautical platforms are developed and modified in accordance with safety processes as mandated by the FAA and/or DoD. and in particular following tenets of MIL-STD-882E; System Safety, Aerospace Recommended Procedures (ARP) 4761; Guidelines and Methods for Conducting the Safety Assessment Processes on Civil Airborne Systems and Equipment, Various Advisory Circulars regarding System Safety Analysis and Assessment for Part’s 23 and 25 certified aircraft, and others.

-SRCA prides itself in delivering exceptionally detailed Safety Assessment Reports, conducting System Safety Working Group (SSWG) meetings, and developing and remediating requisite hazards with both the design and production teams.
-SRCA has provided System Safety Engineering Services in no less than six major commercial and DoD contracting efforts since 2017 involving both airplanes and helicopters.
+SRCA prides itself in delivering exceptionally detailed Safety Assessment Reports, conducting System Safety Working Group (SSWG) meetings, and remediating hazards with the design and production teams.
+Since 2017, SRCA has provided System Safety Engineering Services in numerous major commercial and DoD contracting efforts.

-Another component of System Safety is Electrical Wire Interconnect Systems (EWIS).
-SRCA is expert on the application of MIL-HDBK-522A; Guidelines for Inspection of Aircraft Electrical Wiring Interconnect Systems, AS50881G; Wiring, Aerospace Vehicle, and application of the Federal Aviation Regulation Subchapter C., Aircraft, Part 25., Airworthiness Standards, Subpart H, Electrical Wiring Interconnect System (EWIS), Parts 25.1701 through 25.1721 (inclusive), and others.
+SRCA is expert in Electrical Wire Interconnect Systems (EWIS) and applying MIL-HDBK-522A; Guidelines for Inspection of Aircraft Electrical Wiring Interconnect Systems, AS50881G; Wiring, Aerospace Vehicle, and application of the Federal Aviation Regulation Subchapter C., Aircraft, Part 25., Airworthiness Standards, Subpart H, Electrical Wiring Interconnect System (EWIS), Parts 25.1701 through 25.1721 (inclusive), and others.